 That made a lot of sense to me.
 When I took the first step, I was saying that I couldn’t do things like stay sober, stay married, support my family, be a good parent or keep my business.
 I wanted to do all of those things, but I couldn’t.
 My addiction had taken all of that away from me.

-Had I faced the facts from the start, I would have easily admitted I was powerless.
-I would never have used any other forms of power as a diversion.
-Step One never asked if I was powerless over writing checks, driving a car, paying music, etc. Step One simply says “we were powerless”.
+If I had understood this from the start, I would have easily admitted that I was powerless.
+I wouldn’t have looked for other forms of power to try and fix things.
+The first step doesn’t ask if you’re powerless over writing checks or driving a car.
+It just says “we were powerless.”